qmulos/ExampleReactApp/README.md

     yarn run start

-Now you can open Splunk, select ExampleReactApp from the list of apps, and see our app running.
+Now you can open Splunk, select ExampleReactApp from the list of apps, and see your app running.

 ## Tips and Tricks: